VoxelPrismatic/prizm/README.md

-# prizai
+# Priz AI
-My bot, Priz AI
+My first ever bot!
+Priz AI
+## How it works
+It really isn't an AI